Raiffeisen Bank (Serbia): Overview

+Raiffeisen banka closely cooperates with its subsidiaries Raiffeisen Leasing, Raiffeisen Future Voluntary Pension Fund and Raiffeisen Invest Fund Management Company.

+The bank is 100% owned by Raiffeisen Bank International.

 History

 Though it obtained the operating licence in March 2001, and fully operated since July 2001, the bank officially opened on 12 October 2001 during the Austrian chancellor Wolfgang Schüssel's state visit to Belgrade.
 Its original name was Raiffeisenbank Jugoslavija a.d.

 With a founding capital of €10 million (99% of it belonging to RZB and 1% to Austrian Uniqa Beteiligungs Holding GmbH - insurance company), it became the first 100% foreign-owned bank in then-Federal Republic of Yugoslavia.
 Starting from Belgrade, the bank gradually expanded its network all over Serbia.
 During 2004, the name was changed to Raiffeisen banka a.d.

 On 5 August 2021, Raiffeisen Bank signed an agreement to acquire 100% of the shares of Crédit Agricole Srbija.

+Products and services

+Raiffeisen banka offers wide range of products and services.